-- 2.15 Parental complaints, if any, are handled effectively through a three-stage process, (informal, formal and a hearing before a panel of three, one of whom is independent of the school).
-Each stage has clear time scales, and at the third stage the panel can make findings and recommendations which are communicated to the complainant.
-Records are kept appropriately, including of any action taken, whether or not a complaint is successful. - 2.16 The standard relating to the handling of complaints [paragraph 33] are met.
+- 2.18 The school has a suitable policy to ensure that parental complaints, if any, are handled effectively through a three-stage process (informal, formal and a hearing before a panel of three, one of whom is independent of the school).
+Each stage has clear time scales, and at the third stage the panel can make findings and recommendations which are communicated to the complainant. - 2.19 The complaints procedure is not consistently implemented in accordance with the timescales specified in the policy.
+Records of complaints are not kept appropriately, including of any action taken, whether or not a complaint is successful.

+2.20 The standard relating to the handling of complaints [paragraph 33] is not met.